MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-user-interfaces.md

 * *Tell Me*.
 A search feature that helps users find specific pages, actions, or reports by typing keywords.
 * *Role Explorer*.
 Provides an overview of available roles and their associated tasks.

 As a developer, mastering the different user interface components enhances efficiency and productivity for the users of your [!INCLUDE[prod_short](includes/prod_short.md)] apps/extensions.
+This overview article explains each topic on a high level and provides links for learning more.

 ## Role Centers